Iowa swung fiercely to Trump. Will it swing back in 2020?

 Since 2000, the number of Iowans with at least a college degree in urban and suburban areas grew by twice the rate of rural areas, according to U.S. Census data and an Iowa State University study.

-Last year, a third of urban and suburban Iowans had a college diploma, up from 25% at the dawn of the metropolitan boom in 2000.
-Rural Iowans had inched up to just 20% from 16% during that period.

-“The more that occurs, the more you get voter participation leaning toward Democratic outcomes than has historically been in the past,” Swenson said, noting the higher likelihood of college-educated voters to lean Democratic.

 Since 2016 alone, registered Democrats in Dallas County have increased 15%, to Republicans’ 2%.
-Republicans still outnumber Democrats in the county, but independent voters have leaped by 20% and for the first time outnumber Republicans.
+Republicans still outnumber Democrats, but independent voters have leaped by 20% and now outnumber Republicans.

-Though Trump’s return to the ballot in 2020 shakes up the calculus, his approval in Iowa has remained around 45% or lower.
-A sub-50 rating is typically problematic for an incumbent.
+Though Trump’s return to the ballot in 2020 shakes up the calculus, his approval in Iowa has remained around 45% or lower, typically problematic for an incumbent.

 With no challenger and 10 months until the election, a lot can change.